-- TRC, NPDC, SDC, STDC and Medical Officer of Health or Health Protection Officer to maintain a joint Committee to consider and address waste management issues across the region - TRC, in consultation with NPDC, SDC and STDC, to maintain, implement and review a regional waste management strategy promoting integrated waste management across the region - NPDC, SDC and STDC to prepare, in relation to their districts, waste minimisation and management plans - TRC, NPDC, SDC and STDC to employ a regional waste minimisation officer to facilitate the implementation of the regional waste management strategy with a particular focus on advocacy, advisory and educational activities.
+- TRC, NPDC, SDC, STDC to maintain a joint Committee to consider and address waste management issues across the region. - Joint Committee agenda and minutes to be sent to the Medical Officer of Health or Health Protection Officer. - TRC, in consultation with NPDC, SDC and STDC, to maintain, implement and review a regional waste management strategy promoting integrated waste management across the region. - NPDC, SDC and STDC to prepare, in relation to their districts, waste minimisation and management plans. - Currently the TRC, NPDC, SDC and STDC employ a regional waste minimisation officer to facilitate the implementation of the regional waste management strategy with a particular focus on advocacy, advisory and educational activities.
+TRC, NPDC, SDC and STDC to review the role and funding of the regional waste minimisation officer by December 2017. - TRC, NPDC, SDC, STDC to seek opportunities to work collaboratively with other sectors to implement the goals of this strategy.